 Nominations for NAGAP awards are due on or before January 31.
-Nominate an outstanding colleague online.
+Nominate an outstanding colleague online here.

 Descriptions of Awards and Criteria for Nomination

 Future Leader Award

-- In addition to the award, the winner of the Future Leader Award will receive a registration to a Professional Development Institute of his or her preference, two nights hotel for attendance at the Professional Development Institute, and a check for $500.
+- In addition to the award, the winner of the Future Leader Award will receive a registration to a Professional Development Institute of their preference, two nights hotel for attendance at the Professional Development Institute, and a check for $500.